How to choose goats that meet your homestead's and your family's needs

 Should you buy registered goats, or are crossbreeds or unregistered purebreds ok?

-Registered goats have higher price tags, but you are paying for that guarantee.
+Registered goats have higher price tags because you are paying for that guarantee.
 They will also command a higher price tag when you sell the goat.

 What kind of goats we have on Oak Hill Homestead